paulfioravanti/steno-dictionaries/dictionaries/overrides/README.md

 "it is".
 Out of the two outlines, `S*T` feels more natural for "St.", and I do not think it requires two outlines, so I overrode `ST*` for "it is" to mirror `ST` for "is it".

+### `"STAR/TPEURB": "starfish"`

+Plover does not currently have an entry for "starfish", so this outline is just overriding Plover behaviour to nudge these two words together, rather than replace an already existing entry, as I don't think the phrase "star fish" would come up very often, if at all, for me.

 ### `"T*L": "it will"`